 Some of our sales contracts which include items such as our BioMark instrument systems or our Topaz readers involve the delivery or performance of multiple products and services within contractually binding arrangements.
 Significant contract interpretation is sometimes required to determine the appropriate accounting, including whether the deliverables specified in a multiple element arrangement should be treated as separate units of accounting for revenue recognition purposes, and, if so, how the price should be allocated among the elements, when to recognize revenue for each element, and the period over which revenue should be recognized.
-We use judgment to evaluate whether a delivered item has value on a stand-alone basis prior to delivery of the remaining items by determining whether we have made separate sales of such items or whether the undelivered items are essential to the functionality of the delivered items.
-Further, we use judgment to evaluate whether there is vendor-specific objective evidence, or VSOE, of fair value of the undelivered items, determined by reference to stand-alone sales of such items.
-We recognize revenue for delivered elements only when we determine that the fair value of undelivered elements are known.
-For a multiple element arrangement that includes both IFCs and instruments we separate these elements into separate units of accounting as we consider these elements to have standalone value to the customer.
-We recognize revenue for the IFCs under SAB 104 and the instruments under SAB 104 or SOP 97-2, as applicable.
+We use judgment to evaluate whether a delivered item has value on a stand-alone basis prior to delivery of the remaining items by determining whether we have made separate sales of such items or whether the undelivered items, determined by reference to stand-alone basis prior to such items.
+We recognize revenue for delivered elements only when we determine that the fair values of undelivered elements are known.
+For a multiple element arrangement that so separate units of accounting as we consider these elements to have standalone value to the customer.
+We recognize revenue for the IFCs and restruments we separate these elements into soft are allocated item and the instruments under SAB 104 or SOP 97-2, as applicable.
 If the fair value of any undelivered item related to instruments and software included in a multiple element arrangement cannot be objectively determined, revenue will be deferred until all items are delivered, or until fair value can objectively be determined for any remaining undelivered items.
-However, if the only such undelivered element is post-contract customer support services, such as maintenance agreements, the entire revenue is recognized ratably over the serv
+However, if the only such undelivered feements generally begins upon installation of the instruments as installation is deemed essential to the functionality of the instruments.
+The corresponding costs of products sold related to multiple element arrangements are also deferred and amortized over the same period.